marc3linho/OrangeClock/README.md

 2 x (1x)20 pin header for the Pico or Raspberry Pi Pico WH (H - with header assembled)

+* soldering is only necessary with the Pico W

 [Waveshare 2.9" eInk Display](https://www.waveshare.com/wiki/Pico-ePaper-2.9)